wnsdud6992/Algorism-practice/README.md

-# Algorism-practice
+# Algorithm-practice
-practicing algorism in python
+practicing algorithm in python
 (one problem in every day)